Clotted cream: Confectionery

 Clotted cream can be used as an accompaniment to hot or cold desserts.
 Clotted cream, especially clotted cream from Devon, where it is less yellow due to lower carotene levels in the grass, is regularly used in baking.
 It is used throughout southwest England in the production of ice cream and fudge.

 Savoury dishes

 Clotted cream is used in some savoury dishes, and can be incorporated into mashed potato, risotto or scrambled eggs.

 Historical

-Cabbage cream (which does not contain cabbage in spite of the name) was a delicacy in the mid-17th century: layers of clotted cream were interspersed with sugar and rosewater, creating a cabbage-like effect when served.
-It was a common accompaniment to junket, a milk-based dessert which went out of fashion in the mid-20th century.
+Cabbage cream (which does not contain cabbage despite the name) was a delicacy in the mid-17th century: layers of clotted cream were interspersed with sugar and rosewater, creating a cabbage-like effect when served.
+It was a common accompaniment to junket, a milk-based dessert that went out of fashion in the mid-20th century.

 Literature and folklore

 Clotted cream was mentioned in The Shepheardes Calendar, a poem by Edmund Spenser in 1579: